- Overview

 HIV testing

 HIV is diagnosed using HIV-1/-2 antigen and antibody immunoassays (4th gen antibody and antigen immunoassay).
-If the original test returns positive get HIV-1/HIV-2 antibody differentiation immunoassay.
-If differentiation is indeterminate negative get a HIV NAT test.
+If the original test returns positive a HIV-1/HIV-2 antibody differentiation immunoassay is obtained.
+If differentiation is indeterminate negative a HIV NAT test is obtained.

 - Who should get tested for HIV?